Ultrafast charging in a two-photon Dicke quantum battery: Collective power enhancement

 \section{Collective power enhancement}

-We now analyze the scaling of the maximum of the energy $E_{max}$ in Eq.~(\ref{Emax}), the maximum of the power $P_{max}$ in Eq.~(\ref{Pmax}) and the value of the energy fluctuations $\bar{\Sigma}$ at the maximum of the energy in Eq.~(\ref{barS}) as a function of the number $N$ of TLSs for the case of the pure two-photon coupling.
+We now analyze the scaling of the maximum of the energy $E_{max}$ in Eq.~(\ref{Emax}), the maximum of the power $P_{max}$ in Eq.~(\ref{Pmax}) and the value of the energy fluctuations $\bar{\Sigma}$ at the maximum of the energy in Eq.~(\ref{barS}) as a function of the number $N$ of TLSs.
+We recall that in Ref.~\cite{Ferraro18} it has been shown that for the single-photon interaction the energy scales extensively with $N$, while the power shows a super-extensive behaviour with $N$, i. e. $P\propto N^{3/2}$ for large $N$.
+Here we focus our attention on the case of the pure two-photon coupling.
 We thus set $g_1=0$.
 Note that here the maximum of the charging power is rescaled also by the effective coupling $g_2/\omega_a$ to elucidate the results obtained at different $g_2$.

 In Fig.~\ref{Figure6} we report the above quantities as a function of $N$ for the three different values of the coupling constant considered in Section~\ref{sec:charging}.

 We note that all the quantities converge, for quite large $N$ to a steady value, reported in Table~\ref{tab3}.
 This consideration has been verified numerically also for higher values with respect to the ones reported in the plots (up to $N=30$).